 When I book a taxi and absentmindedly ask for Sheffield’s “Midland Station” the switchboard operators generally haven’t a clue what I’m talking about.
 There’s been no reason to call it that ever since Sheffield’s other station, Victoria, closed in 1970.
-Yet when I listen to black-cab driver’s radios, they still sometimes refer to it as “LMS”, though it ceased to belong to the London, Midland & Scottish Railway on the last day of 1947.
+Yet for years afterwards when I listened to black-cab driver’s radios they still referred to it as “LMS”, though it ceased to belong to the London, Midland & Scottish Railway on the last day of 1947.

 Similarly, Sheffield’s trams – and possibly buses – still showed ‘LMS Station’ as a destination until the end of the 1950s.